thinkinglabs/thinkinglabs.github.io/_posts/2024-09-15-the-practices-that-make-continuous-integration-make-the-build-self-testing.md

 Ideally, all of that is executed during the *Local Build* and the [*Commit Build*](#commit-build) together with building a binary build artefact.
 It could be challenging to run all of that and yet match up with [Have a Fast Build]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-14-have-a-fast-build) that recommends that builds take no longer than five to ten minutes.

+Before going into any build optimisations, first have a look at execution times of unit tests.
+Unit tests taking one second to execute is a red flag and demand immediate attention.
+Anything above 500 milliseconds should be looked at.
+When all our unit tests are at hundreds of milliseconds and we still do not meet the five to ten build time, then we can look at optimisations.

 A first optimisation would be to keep the License and Vulnerability Checks out of the *Commit Build*.
 Here we have two options.
 Either run them in parallel with the *Commit Build* or run them in a subsequent stage after the *Commit Build*.

 ![Optimisation 1](/images/the-practices-that-make-continuous-integration/the-practices-that-make-continuous-integration-make-the-build-self-testing-optimisation-1.jpg)